fiction-com/factor-hacker-news/README.md

 <a href="https://hacker-news-example.factor.dev" target="_blank"><strong>Live Demo &rarr;</strong></a>
 </p>

+## About

+This is an example of the framework capabilities of Factor.

 ## Features

 - Uses flat store + cache with `stored` and `storeItem` items
 - Supports multiple views and routes
 - Complete Vue SSR framework
 - Real-time updating with animation
+- Meta handling with image, title, etc
+- Icon/Favicon

 ## Docs and Architecture Overview